This is How to Lead Change — The Agile Way

 Organizational Change and Transformation are Unpredictable

-The Viennese School of Systems Thinking has a very long tradition (I’m talking 30+ years) of approaching organisational transformation and change management in a, what is called ‘agile’, ‘responsive’, or ‘lean’ today, fashion.
+The Viennese School of Systems Thinking has a very long tradition (I’m talking 30+ years) of approaching organizational transformation and change management in a, what is called ‘agile’, ‘responsive’, or ‘lean’ today, fashion.
 (I’m referring to ‘agile, lean, and responsive’ here as concepts based on the principles of nonlinear, iterative processes, as compared to linear processes of ‘analysis — planning — implementation’.)

 The most important implication might be that you can’t predict with certainty how the system or living organism will react to your interventions and actions as a manager, employee, or consultant.
 Living organisms are a black box so to speak, and their reaction to inputs is to a large extent unpredictable.
-(Have a look at Heinz von Förster’s explanation of trivial and non trivial machines for more on this or learn more about Complex Adaptive Systems.)
+(Have a look at Heinz von Förster’s explanation of trivial and non-trivial machines for more on this or learn more about Complex Adaptive Systems.)

 You may only make assumptions about what is needed and act accordingly to achieve the outcomes you hope for.
 The consequence is that you can’t plan a change initiative, or any other action for that matter, as a long term linear process.
-You need to engage in action, see what happens, and adapt your next move based on the outcomes achieved and the reaction of the organisation.
+You need to engage in action, see what happens, and adapt your next move based on the outcomes achieved and the reaction of the organization.

 This doesn’t mean though that you should act arbitrarily.

 The Viennese System Thinkers have a practice called “The Systemic Reflection Loop” to give such an agile and responsive approach to change, transformation, and management, structure.